Dahlgren Attacks Confederate Homeguards, March 1, 1864

 Dahlgren’s Ride Febuary 29-March 2nd

 Though it had begun with promise, Dahlgren's raid had descended into a quagmire rather quickly.
 Making fast progress as he had been ordered to do, Dahlgren and his 500 raiders fought freezing rain on their ride into Goochland County.
 There, Dahlgren used the services of a teenage slave named Martin in order to navigate to his way to Jude’s Ford-from there he would cross the James and enter Richmond from the south.
-The river was flowing too high and rapidly however and thus Dahlgren's column was unable to cross.
+The river was flowing too high and much too rapidly and thus Dahlgren's column was unable to cross.
 They were most likely harried by Confederate cavalry and most certainly skirmished with scattered bands of rebel homeguards along their route.
 Outraged by what he perceived as the young slave’s treachery; Col. Dahlgren had him executed (by hanging) and then resumed his roughshod march around the river.

 Union 'bluejacket' cavalry armed with Spencer seven shot repeaters, 1864

 They skirmished further with bands of rebel militia and Confederate regulars and dozens were shot from their horses or captured as the column successfully forded the river.
 Dahlgren made it as far as King and Queen Court House on the Mattaponi River by the evening of March 2nd.
-Riding at the head of his depleted force the young colonel was halted by a band of Confederate pickets of the 9th Virginia Cavalry and homeguard militia.
+Riding at the head of his raiders the young colonel was halted by a band of Confederate pickets of the 9th Virginia Cavalry and homeguard militia.
 Brandishing his revolver he shouted, “Surrender, you damned rebels or ill shoot you!”
 The confederates answered with a deadly volley and the 22 year old colonel was felled by four musket balls.

 Ambuscade and Death of Dahlgren, 1864